M16 rifle: Background

 The U.S. Army then began testing several rifles to replace the obsolete M1.
-Springfield Armory's T44E4 and heavier T44E5 were essentially updated versions of the M1 chambered for the new 7.62 mm round, while Fabrique Nationale submitted their FN FAL as the T48.
+Springfield Armory's T44E4 and heavier T44E5 were essentially updated versions of the M1 chambered for the new 7.62mm round, while Fabrique Nationale submitted their FN FAL as the T48.
 ArmaLite entered the competition late, hurriedly submitting several AR-10 prototype rifles in the fall of 1956 to the U.S. Army's Springfield Armory for testing.
 The AR-10 featured an innovative straight-line barrel/stock design, forged aluminum alloy receivers, and with phenolic composite stocks.
 It had rugged elevated sights, an oversized aluminum (Note: Later changed to titanium.) flash suppressor and recoil compensator, and an adjustable gas system.
 The final prototype featured an upper and lower receiver with the now-familiar hinge and takedown pins, and the charging handle was on top of the receiver placed inside of the carry handle.
-For a 7.62 mm NATO rifle, the AR-10 was incredibly lightweight at only 6.85 lb empty.
+For a 7.62mm NATO rifle, the AR-10 was incredibly lightweight at only 6.85 lb empty.
 Initial comments by Springfield Armory test staff were favorable, and some testers commented that the AR-10 was the best lightweight automatic rifle ever tested by the Armory.
 In the end, the U.S. Army chose the T44, now named the M14 rifle, which was an improved M1 Garand with a 20-round magazine and automatic fire capability.
 (Note: Per Jane's International Defense Review: "The M14 is basically an improved M1 with a modified gas system and detachable 20-round magazine.")
 The U.S. also adopted the M60 general-purpose machine gun (GPMG).
 Its NATO partners adopted the FN FAL and HK G3 rifles, as well as the FN MAG and Rheinmetall MG3 GPMGs.

 The first confrontations between the AK-47 and the M14 came in the early part of the Vietnam War.
 Battlefield reports indicated that the M14 was uncontrollable in full-auto and that soldiers could not carry enough ammunition to maintain fire superiority over the AK-47.
 And, while the M2 carbine offered a high rate of fire, it was under-powered and ultimately outclassed by the AK-47.
 A replacement was needed: a medium between the traditional preference for high-powered rifles such as the M14, and the lightweight firepower of the M2 carbine.

-As a result, the Army was forced to reconsider a 1957 request by General Willard G. Wyman, commander of the U.S. Continental Army Command (CONARC) to develop a .223-inch caliber (5.56 mm) select-fire rifle weighing 6 lb when loaded with a 20-round magazine.
-The 5.56 mm round had to penetrate a standard U.S. helmet at 500 yd and retain a velocity over the speed of sound while matching or exceeding the wounding ability of the .30 carbine cartridge.
+As a result, the Army was forced to reconsider a 1957 request by General Willard G. Wyman, commander of the U.S. Continental Army Command (CONARC), to develop a .223-inch caliber (5.56mm) select-fire rifle weighing 6 lb when loaded with a 20-round magazine.
+The 5.56mm round had to penetrate a standard U.S. helmet at 500 yd and retain a velocity over the speed of sound while matching or exceeding the wounding ability of the .30 carbine cartridge.